New phases of $\mathcal{N}=4$ SYM at finite chemical potential: Consistent truncation with

-Having introduced all the necessary machinery to compute thermodynamic quantities, we now turn our attention to the issue of dynamical stability of the single charged CLP with respect to charged scalar field condensation.
-This is a question that can be addressed by analysing linear perturbations of the sixth equation in (\ref{ScalarsGaugeEOM}) about the single charged CLP background.
+Having introduced all the necessary machinery to compute thermodynamic quantities, we now turn our attention to the issue of dynamical stability of the single charged BCS with respect to charged scalar field condensation.
+This is a question that can be addressed by analysing linear perturbations of the sixth equation in (\ref{ScalarsGaugeEOM}) about the single charged BCS background.
 The resulting linear equation takes the following form:

 We expect the dominant instability to be in the s-wave channel, so we take $\Phi$ to be spherically symmetric.
-Since the single charged CLP is static, we can further expand perturbations into Fourier modes of the form
+Since the single charged BCS is static, we can further expand perturbations into Fourier modes of the form

 which introduces the frequency $\omega$ of the modes.
 We now solve for the eigenpair $\{\widehat{\Phi}_{\omega},\omega\}$ subject to appropriate boundary conditions that we discuss next.

 At the horizon, we demand regularity in ingoing Eddington-Finkelstein coordinates $(v,r)$,